TL;DR

 Before we compare the two types, it's essential to understand the foundation they are built on: term life insurance.

 It's pure protection.
 There's no investment element or cash-in value.
-You are simply paying for a financial guarantee for your loved ones during a period when they are most financially vulnerable—for example, while your children are growing up or while you are paying off a mortgage.
+You are simply paying for a financial assurance for your loved ones during a period when they are most financially vulnerable—for example, while your children are growing up or while you are paying off a mortgage.

 According to 2023 data from the Office for National Statistics (ONS), there are over 8 million families with dependent children in the UK.
 For these families, the loss of a parent's income can be devastating, making term insurance a cornerstone of responsible financial planning.